Rating: Not for me

 Level: Middle School, but not really recommended for any age level, really.

-I don’t recommend this one, though I see how adventure, strong character voice, and great writing all help me understand how the Percy Jackson series is so popular.
+I don’t recommend this one.
+Although the adventure, strong character voice, and great writing all help me understand how the Percy Jackson series is so popular, I felt my faith weakening as I read it.
 This one is very similar to Book 2 (SPOILER ALERTS!), with additional Greek legends added to the very soap-opera drama that comes with the Greek gods.

 • Idol worship.
 This takes the form of praying to Greek gods, statements like, “oh my gods,” and doubts whether the gods are listening, followed by sometimes receiving an answer.